astronomer/airflow-guides/guides/airflow-dbt.md

 - **`DbtCloudRunJobOperator`:** Executes a dbt Cloud job.
 - **`DbtCloudGetJonRunArtifactOperator`:** Downloads artifacts from a dbt Cloud job run.
 - **`DbtCloudJobRunSensor`:** Waits for a dbt Cloud job run to complete.
+- **`DbtCloudHook`:** Interacts with dbt Cloud using the V2 API.

 In order to use the dbt Cloud Provider in your DAGs, you will need to complete the following steps:

 1. Add the `apache-airflow-providers-dbt-cloud` package to your Airflow environment.
 If you are working in an Astro project, you can add the package to your `requirements.txt` file.
-2. Set up an Airflow connection to your dbt Cloud instance.
+2. Set up an [Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) to your dbt Cloud instance.
 The connection type should be `dbt Cloud`, and it should include an API token from your dbt Cloud account.
 If you want your dbt Cloud Provider tasks to use a default account ID, you can add that to the connection, but it is not required.

 In the DAG below, we show a simple implementation of the dbt Cloud Provider.
 This example showcases how to run a dbt Cloud job from Airflow, while adding an operational check to ensure the dbt Cloud job is not running prior to triggering.
 The `DbtCloudHook` provides a `list_job_runs()` method which can be used to retrieve all runs for a given job.
 The operational check uses this method to retrieve the latest triggered run for a job and check its status.
-If the job is currenly not in a state of 10 (Success), 20 (Error), or 30 (Cancelled), the pipeline will not try to trigger another run.
+If the job is currently not in a state of 10 (Success), 20 (Error), or 30 (Cancelled), the pipeline will not try to trigger another run.

 ```python
 from pendulum import datetime